kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-29-fata-morgana-part-three.md

 As the truck rolls away down the hill, I walk past the road and into the monastery gates.
 My body feels bright and liquid.
 I take a wide, backward tract back to my kuti so as to avoid bumping into others.
 At my kuti I gulp down water from my rainwater tank, wash my face and arm-pits, washing off the night, and change into clean clothes.
 I need food, and so I make for the refectory.

 I take another small, less travelled forest path up towards the refectory, thinking this the most prudent course for slipping into the kitchen discreetly.
-Just as I exit the forest track I see a senior monk ambling down the brick path towards me, and I feel myself flinch.
+Just as I exit the forest track I see a senior monk winding down the brick path towards me, moving fast, full of purpose.
+I feel myself flinch.

-With my head bowed, "Hello Ajahn," I offer, glancing up to see if I can read if he knows of my absence.
+I bow my head slightly, glancing up to read his expression, to see if he knows of my absence.
-There is a knowing in his smile but within that, a compassion, and looking me up and down, he says, "Welcome back."
+As he quickens towards me, his eyes meet my own, and flashing a smile, he laughs.

+"Welcome back."

 And I’m homeless, and home.